udayputtireddi/SportSmart/README.md

 - **Checkout Process:** The checkout page collects user information and processes the purchase.
 - **LocalStorage Integration:** The cart uses LocalStorage to persist cart items across sessions.
 - **Dynamic Content:** JavaScript is used to dynamically update the cart and checkout pages based on user interactions.
-- **Fancy Thank You Page:** After completing a purchase, users are redirected to a visually appealing thank you page with animations and graphics.

 ## Technologies Used
 - **HTML5:** For the structure and layout of the web pages.